SamTh3D3v/AltBrowser/Alt-Browser.package/AltTreeViewportMorph.class/README.md

 * Offset information (both vertical and horizontal) is kept by the scrollbars.
 * My model has a list like interface (#at:, #size; #indexOf:) but I expect those operators to be expensive, so I use streams (and reverse streams) to iterate over the model.
 * When drawing myself, I block my submorphs from reporting damages since I move them around before drawing them.
-* Animation update is delayed / updated at drawing time (to try to minimize jutter?)
+* Animation update is delayed / updated at drawing time (to try to minimize jitter?)